 ‘British values’ encompass a collection of rights integral to so many countries throughout the world.
 They encompass:

 The rule of law

 Tolerance of those of different faiths and beliefs

-Our aims and ethos complement the expectations set out by the Government and Ofsted.
+Our aims and ethos compliment the expectations set out by the Government and Ofsted.

 The Prevent Strategy & British Values: